Do you ever know what you want to say, but you’re not sure how to say it?

 - We will attract the kind of people into our life that it will be easy to communicate with – since the people we will attract are attracted because they are compatible with our natural style of communication.

-From now on, whenever you don’t know how to say what you want to say to someone you don’t know well – think about how you’d say it to someone you do know well, and copy that.
+From now on, whenever you don’t know how to say what you want to say to someone you don’t know well – think about how you’d say it to someone you do know well.
+And then copy that.

 It will save you a lot of worrying and overthinking.
-And it will begin to attract people with whom your communication style is a good match.
+In addition, it will begin to attract people with whom your communication style is a good match.

 And if you want more tips on how to communicate better and more confidently, you can always check out my popular online courses – at a discounted price – by clicking here.